Skip to content

 pass: ~

-If you do not have a client certificate signed by public certificate authority, but you have a self-signed CA certificate generated by elasticsearch-certutil or another tool (for example for development purposes), use the following ssl configuration:
+If you don't have a client certificate signed by public certificate authority, but you have a self-signed CA certificate generated by elasticsearch-certutil or another tool (for example for development purposes), use the following ssl configuration:

 1